iclr-blogposts/2023/_pages/submitting.md

 > Note that if you render your post locally, you will be able to see how the URL of your post is formatted (but please use the correct base url of `https://iclr-blogposts.github.io/staging`).
 > We will be fairly accomodating about this if any issues arise once your submission is merged.

-### Reviewing Process

-Reviewers will be required to only view the live content of the blog.
-We ask that they act in good faith, and refrain from digging into the repository's logs and closed Pull Requests to find any identifying information on the authors.

-Reviewers should motivate their final decision based on the following points:

-- Is there a significant added value in comparison to the cited papers?
-(BlogPosts have to be about a paper previously published at ICLR)
-- Is this added value supported by accurate, convincing, and clear arguments?
-- In case the field *Conflict Of Interest* is marked as *YES* the reviewers are asked to pay specific attention to how the related work mentioned in the field *ICLR Papers*: is the blogpost *too positive* (self advertisement) or *too negative* (unfair assessment of this related work)?

-In order to access them please follow the following steps:

-1. Go to the OpenReview submission page.
-2. To see the blogpost submission, go to the blogpost url specified in the field 'Blogpost Url'.
-Example: In this submission [https://openreview.net/forum?id=djS_CaOq2F](https://openreview.net/forum?id=djS_CaOq2F) is this link: [https://iclr-blogposts.github.io/blog/2022/raspy/](https://iclr-blogposts.github.io/blog/2022/raspy/).
-This link is broken because it links to the main website.
-Instead, add the `staging` URI: [https://iclr-blogposts.github.io/staging/blog/2022/raspy/](https://iclr-blogposts.github.io/staging/blog/2022/raspy/).

 ### Camera-ready